tbranyen/diffhtml/packages/diffhtml-website/pages/components.md

 # Components

-An improved way of composing applications using classes and the notion of a "Component" which borrows from the React public API.
+While you can build many great things with diffHTML core alone, an improved way of structuring your creations is through the notion of a Component.
+The Component will consolidate a section of your UI and make it re-usable and encapsulated.
+Over the years many different "component" interfaces have been created, but the most popular, which diffHTML is based off of, is React's.

 <a name="overview"></a>